Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 - Fee payment
 - Proper XCM Instruction Weighting

-Notes: From now on, we will use the Westend runtime as a reference.
-Westend is a testnet for Polkadot and Kusama that we will use in to test our XCM messages.
-Most of the Westend configuration is identical to that in Polkadot.
+Notes: From now on, we will use the Rococo runtime as a reference.
+Rococo is a testnet for Polkadot and Kusama that we will use in to test our XCM messages.
+Most of the Rococo configuration is identical to that in Polkadot.
 ## XCM barriers in Polkadot